ostinelli/pgpool/README.md

 pgpool:squery(db1_name, "SELECT * FROM users;").
 ```

+> Simple queries cannot be optimized by PGPool since they cannot be prepared.
+If you want to optimize and cache your queries, consider using `equery/3,4` or `batch/2` instead.

 ##### Retries
 In case there's no available connection to the database, the standard `squery/2` function will return `{error, no_connection}`.
 If you want to keep retrying until a connection is available, you can use `squery/3`.